AndrewGaspar/Git.PS/README.md

-# PoshNativeTabCompletion
+# Git.psm1

-Provides a mechanism for describing native Windows commands for tab completion.
+Provides higher level PowerShell Cmdlets for interacting with git.
+Not exhaustive - new functionality is added as the author needs it.